Get Out the Vote focuses on increasing civic engagement a year after presidential election

 “Your voice still matters when a ballot is not cast … You have to hold your people accountable,” said Rodriguez, a political science and history double major.
 “When the ballot comes around in two years, if you don’t know what they did in those two years you picked them, how are you going to know if they did a good job or not?”

-Civic Talk will be hosted at 7 p.m.
+IF YOU GO: Civic Talk will be hosted at 7 p.m.
 Nov.
 16 at the Rathskeller.

 Leave a Reply